eead-csic-compbio/kmeleon/README.md

                         the output.(default: 0)
 ```

-it generates a file with 3 columns:
+It generates a file with 3 columns:

 ```
 @Target Position    kmers_count